 Finance leaders sometimes question the need for legal e-billing program.
 They may assume that investments in enterprise-wide procure to pay and accounts payable software should be sufficient to meet the legal team’s requirements.
 This assumption, while well intentioned, overlooks the unique nature of outside counsel expenditure.
 It is unpredictable; unlike most goods and services, its cost cannot be easily understood or controlled through the use of purchase orders or annual budgets.
 It is also difficult to assess accurately: many law firm bills are dozens of pages long, making review time consuming and error-prone.

-Key Capabilities of Legal E-Billing
+Key Capabilities of Legal E-Billing Software

-Legal e-billing software includes key capabilities that deliver unique benefits for in-house teams, outside counsel partners, and finance counterparts.
+Brightflag A.I. powered legal e-billing software includes key capabilities that deliver unique benefits for in-house teams, outside counsel partners, and finance counterparts.

 - Law firm portal: Law firms can log in to the legal e-billing application and submit their bills securely, eliminating unnecessary emails and confusion.